isha09-code/TRIALGO/README.md

 # TRIALGO

-rest of the details are coming soon
+rest of the details are coming soon.